 Learn more at Upromise.com.
 It’s fast, easy, and secure.

-Upromise is an optional program offered by Upromise, Inc., is separate from the College SAVE, and is not affiliated with the State of North Dakota and Bank of North Dakota.
-Specific terms and conditions apply.
-Participating companies, contribution levels and conditions subject to change without notice.
-Transfers subject to a $25 minimum.
+Upromise is an optional program offered by Upromise, LLC, is separate from College SAVE, and is not affiliated with the State of North Dakota and Bank of North Dakota.
+Terms and conditions apply to the Upromise program.
+Participating companies, contribution levels, and terms and conditions are subject to change at any time without notice.
+Transfers from Upromise to a College SAVE account are subject to a $50 minimum.

 Ascensus Broker Dealer Services is the distributor of the North Dakota College SAVE plan, Learn more about Ascensus Broker Dealer Services, LLC on FINRA's BrokerCheck.